 The Storage Situation: Removable Storage

-There is a lot of confusion regarding Android’s storage model.
-That confusion got a lot worse with Android 4.4’s changes to that storage model, and it has not really improved much since.
+Working with files on the filesystem in Android is seriously confusing.
+It was confusing in 2008, and it has only gotten more confusing as the years rolled on.
 There are countless Stack Overflow questions and the like where they clearly do not quite grok the various pieces of Android’s storage model.

-This is the third post in a three-part series covering this storage model, to help clarify what is going on.
-Monday, we looked at internal storage.
-Yesterday, we looked at external storage.
+This is the third post in a series covering this storage model, to help clarify what is going on.
+Earlier, we looked at internal storage and external storage.
 Today, we will look at removable storage, the source of an unfortunate amount of angst.

 What Your Users Think “Removable Storage” Means